odanoburu/FreeLing-User-Manual/references.md

   __Constraint Grammar: A Language-Independent System for Parsing Unrestricted Text__.
   Mouton de Gruyter, Berlin and New York, 1995.

+* __\[LCM13\]__ Xavier Lluís, Xavier Carreras, and Lluís Màrquez.
+  _Joint Arc-factored Parsing of Syntactic and Semantic Dependencies._
+  In Transactions of the Association for Computational Linguistics (TACL), volume 1.
+Also presented at ACL-2013 (Sofia, Bulgaria).
 * __\[Pad98\]__ Lluís Padró.
   __A Hybrid Environment for Syntax-Semantic Tagging__.
   PhD thesis, Dept. Llenguatges i Sistemes Informàtics.
 Universitat Politècnica de Catalunya.
 February 1998.